 This is where a job can really come in handy.
 Even if your income is minimal and only covers weekend spending, that’s still a huge win to keep your bank account afloat during the semester.

 If the dining hall food isn’t great, limit your dining-out dollars by making home-cooked meals instead.
 You could even make it an event where you and your friends cook a group meal together and divvy up expenses.
 Look for recipes online and rotate who hosts the event.
-Not only will you save money, you'll learn new culinary skills before you know it.
+Not only is this an effective way to save money as a student, but you'll learn new culinary skills in the process.

 Try your hand at cooking!
 Not only will it cut costs, but it’s a valuable skill to have.